noelboss/featherlight/README.md

 	<a href="myimage.png" data-featherlight="image">Open image in lightbox</a>
 	<a href="myhtml.html .selector" data-featherlight="ajax">Open ajax content in lightbox</a>

-By default, Featherbox initializes all elements found with the configured selector on document ready.
+By default, Featherbox initializes all elements matching defaults.selector on document ready.
 If you want to prevent this, set $.featherlight.defaults.autostart to false before the DOM is ready.

 ## Bind Featherlight
 You can bind the Featherlight events on any element using the following code: